elixir-circuits/circuits_uart/README.md

 to the `dialout` group by running `sudo adduser yourusername dialout`.
 Then log out and back in again, and you should be able to access the serial port.

-### Why is my Arduino Leonardo (or other native USB Arduino) not receiving data on Windows?

-Try enabling software flow control.
-It is currently not understood why this fixes the issue, but other terminal programs that work with these devices have the software flow control fields enabled in the Windows DCB settings.
-If you understand the issue, please let us know.

 ### Debugging tips

 If you're having trouble and suspect the C code, edit the `Makefile` to enable